Martin Heidegger and Nazism: Support for the "Führer principle"

 According to Emmanuel Faye, Heidegger supported the "necessity of a Führer" for Germany as early as 1918.
-But Heidegger spoke actually of the "necessity of leaders" or "guides" (genitive plural: die Notwendigkeit der Führer) because "only individuals are creative (even to lead), the crowd never", which sounds more platonic than Nazi; Heidegger in the same letter speaks about people who are rightly "appalled at the Pan-Germanic chimerae" after first World War.
+But Heidegger spoke actually of the "necessity of leaders" or "guides" (genitive plural: die Notwendigkeit der Führer) because "only individuals are creative (even to lead), the crowd never", which sounds more platonic than Nazi; Heidegger in the same letter speaks about people who are rightly "appalled at the Pan-Germanic chimerae" after the first World War.

 In a number of speeches during November 1933, Heidegger endorses the Führerprinzip ("leader principle"), i.e. the principle that the Führer is the embodiment of the people; that he is always right and that his word is above all written law and demands total obedience.
 For example, in one speech Heidegger stated:

 Let not propositions and 'ideas' be the rules of your being (Sein).
 The Führer alone is the present and future German reality and its law.
 Learn to know ever more deeply: that from now on every single thing demands decision, and every action responsibility.
 Heil Hitler!

 In another speech a few days later, Heidegger endorsed the German election of November 1933, in which the electorate was presented with a single Nazi-approved list of candidates:

 The German people has been summoned by the Führer to vote; the Führer, however, is asking nothing from the people; rather, he is giving the people the possibility of making, directly, the highest free decision of all: whether it – the entire people – wants its own existence (Dasein), or whether it does not want it. [...]
 On November 12, the German people as a whole will choose its future, and this future is bound to the Führer. [...]
 There are not separate foreign and domestic policies.
 There is only one will to the full existence (Dasein) of the State.
 The Führer has awakened this will in the entire people and has welded it into a single resolve.